thradams/build/readme.md

 # Multiplatform build for C

-The idea of this repository is to be very simple, just to show the basic idea.
+The idea of this repository is to be very simple, just to show the **basic idea**.

 Only two SO and two compilers have been added but it can be extended.